dyaghas/obsidian-vault/Java_vault/basics/Class.md

 #basics

 Nothing more than a custom datatype.
-A factory that can produce data in a way defined by the programmer, this data is called an [[Object]].
+A factory that can produce data in a way defined by the programmer, this data is called an [object](Object).
 It is an object datatype, meaning it is defined by the user (programmer).

 ------